kuroodo/SwagBot/README.md

 # OUTDATED
 New bot shall continue SwagBots legacy.
-Check out [Poozer Bot](https://github.com/kuroodo/PoozerBot)
+Check out [Swag Bot 2.0](https://github.com/kuroodo/SwagBot-2.0)

 # SwagBot
 A Discord bot using JDA that I've been working on for a while.
 This repo is an attempt at learning how to use github, as well as working on the bot and improving it's rough code